aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 # Distributed Training with pytorch and slurm

 I will not give details on how to setup codebase in pytorch for distributed training, Its a huge topic and might need another blog post for it only.
 Meanwhile,  You can learn more about distributed training with pytorch [here](https://pytorch.org/tutorials/intermediate/dist_tuto.html).
-After you done setting up distributed trining codebase in pytorch.
+After you done setting up distributed training codebase in pytorch.
 You can start training using sbatch scripts.

 ## Running the training Job Using SBATCH Script

-After we have done the cluster setup, preparing deep leanring envs and building of the model, the last step is to finally run a job, i.e. to start the training.
-That is easily done by running a sbatch script, which is basically a customized shell script.
+After we have done the cluster setup, preparing deep learning envs and building of the model, the last step is to finally run a job, i.e. to start the training.
+That is easily done by running sbatch script, which is basically a customized shell script.
 It effectively has two parts.
 The first part of the script is specific for the Slurm, it specifies the parameters for the Slurm job scheduler using the SBATCH command.
 The second part consists of bash (or some other shell) commands that you would normally run in terminal.

 Below you will see demo SBATCH script (You need to modify sbatch script according to your needs).